neumino/neumino.github.io/movies.md

-### Spenser Confidential
+### The Invisible Man
-*Released on 2020-03-06, vote average 6.6*
+*Released on 2020-02-26, vote average 7.2*

-Spenser, a former Boston patrolman who just got out from prison, teams up with Hawk, an aspiring fighter, to unravel the truth behind the death of two police officers.
+When Cecilia&#39;s abusive ex takes his own life and leaves her his fortune, she suspects his death was a hoax.
+As a series of coincidences turn lethal, Cecilia works to prove that she is being hunted by someone nobody can see.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/bgKEoHNi3Uc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/dSBsNeYqh-k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>